-Tesla Inc. has its global headquarters in Palo Alto, CA. The company competes in the auto manufacturing industry, specifically in the consumer cyclical sector.
-At present, the company employs approximately 40,000 people.
-Tesla’s main revenue generator is the design, development, and leasing of electrical vehicles as well as energy generation and storage apparatuses.
+Tesla Inc. has its global headquarters in Palo Alto, CA. The company competes in the auto manufacturing industry, specifically in the cyclical consumer sector.
+At present, the company employs approximately 70,000 people.
+Tesla’s main revenue generator is the design, development, and leasing of electric vehicles, as well as energy generation and storage devices.

-From a financial perspective, the company has a market capitalization of $266.8 billion.
-The company has a beta of 1.20.
-This indicates to investors that the company stock is moderately riskier as compared to the overall market.
+From a financial perspective, the company has a market capitalization of $580 billion.
+The company has a beta of 2.0.
+This indicates to investors that the company stock is substantially riskier as compared to the overall market.
 In the last several years, Tesla has yet to pay any dividends.
-This means that the firm is continually finding ways to re-invest their profits.
-As for the stock price range, in the last 52 weeks, the organization stock is ranges from $211 to $1,794.99.
+This means that the firm is continually finding ways to re-invest its profits.
+As for the stock price range, in the last 52 weeks, the organization’s stock was between $187.43 to $900.40.

-In this section, I walk through a broad definition as to what an income statement is and why it is important.
+In this section, I walk through a broad definition of what an income statement is and why it is important.
 From this, I then discuss and define income statement line items, such as revenues, gross profits, etc. in detail.
-After each line item is defined and discussed, I finally offer a summary analysis of Tesla important income statement line item trends from 2015 to 2019, in most cases.
+After each line item is defined and discussed, I finally offer a summary analysis of Tesla's important income statement line item trends from 2016 to 2020, in most cases.

 Tesla Revenue Growth.

-For Tesla balance sheet, I again go through each important line item from the balance sheet.
-In reviewing each line item, I will define their balance sheet line item, such as cash, property, plant and equipment, and liabilities between 2015 to 2019.
+For Tesla's balance sheet, I again go through each important line item from the balance sheet.
+In reviewing each line item, I will define their balance sheets line items, such as cash, property, plant and equipment, and liabilities.
 Next, I then offer a summary analysis of their important balance sheet line items.

-For this section, I have chosen several different financial ratios to review for Tesla from 2015 to 2019.
+For this section, I have chosen several different financial ratios to review for Tesla.
 In reviewing each of their financial ratios, I first start with defining the financial ratio.
 Next, I supply the financial formula for calculating the specific ratio.
 Finally, I offer a brief analysis of their important Financial ratios.

 Tesla Total Asset Turnover.